terraform-community-modules/tf_aws_asg/README.md

   instance_type = "${var.instance_type}"
   iam_instance_profile = "${var.iam_instance_profile}"
   key_name = "${var.key_name}"

-  //Using a reference to an SG we create in the same template. security_group = "${module.sg_web.security_group_id_web}" user_data = "${var.user_data}"
+  //Using a reference to an SG we create in the same template.
+  // - It needs to be customized based on the name of your module resource security_group = "${module.sg_web.security_group_id_web}"

+  user_data = "${var.user_data}"
   asg_name = "${var.asg_name}"
   asg_number_of_instances = "${var.asg_number_of_instances}"
   asg_minimum_number_of_instancs = "${var.asg_minimum_number_of_instances}"

-  //Using a reference to an SG we create in the same template load_balancer_name = "${module.my_elb.elb_name}" subnet_az1 = "${var.subnet_az1}"
+  //Using a reference to an SG we create in the same template load_balancer_name = "${module.my_elb.elb_name}"

+  // The health_check_type can be EC2 or ELB and defaults to ELB health_check_type = ${var.health_check_type}"

+  subnet_az1 = "${var.subnet_az1}"
   subnet_az2 = "${var.subnet_az2}"